Back To Top

 Upper materials not as premium as the competition

 The main difference between the Pro and SL is the lack of spikes on the sole.
 Instead, they feature TPU with rubber nubs, as well as the firmer TPU positioned through the lateral heel to the medial toe, the rubber nubs are all set at different heights.
-This is different to the best spikeless golf shoes on the market and, from our testing, we can certainly feel them at work and felt we could swing as confidently as possible from any lie or condition.
+This is different to the best spikeless golf shoes on the market and, from my testing, I can certainly feel them at work and felt I could swing as confidently as possible from any lie or condition.

 (Image credit: Future)